 Next, the chemical inventory team will electronically bulk edit your inventory and send you an export of your inventory on a spreadsheet.
-You will then annotate on the spreadsheet what has been disposed of and the new locations for your other chemicals and send back to the chemical inventory team.
+You will then annotate on the spreadsheet what has been disposed of and the new locations for your other chemicals.
+You will then send the spreadsheet back to the chemical inventory team for them to apply the updates you noted.

-Another option for labs that have moved or with out-of-date inventories would be for your lab to scan the chemicals that remain in your lab, and the chemical inventory team will reconcile it remotely for you.
+Another option for labs that have moved or with out-of-date inventories would be for your lab to scan the chemicals that remain in your lab and ask the chemical inventory team to reconcile it remotely for you.
 Instructions for this are included below:

 - 1. Decide the room(s) where your chemicals will be stored. - 2.
 Create a text document (e.g. in MS Word) or Excel file. - a.
-Type in the name of a storage location (e.g. "Bench").
+Type in the name of a storage location to function as a header.
+Describe a sub-location (e.g. "Fridge A") as part of this header if required or desired.
 Remember to use names that are consistent with those you are already using in ChemTracker. - b.
-Under the location name, list all the barcode numbers for the containers that you want "moved" to that location.
+Under the location header, list all the barcode numbers for the container records that you want "moved" to that location.
 One barcode number per line. - i.
 You can easily do this by using your barcode scanner.
 Just put the cursor where you want the barcode number to go and scan the EHRS inventory barcode sticker that's on the container.
-The scanner should "type" the number into the document for you. - c.
-Repeat this process for each of the locations. - d.
-Send the chemical inventory team (cheminv@ehrs.upenn.edu) your document as an attachment. - 3.
-EHRS chemical inventory staff will then process your request and let you know when it's complete.
+The scanner should "type" the number into the document for you.
+Some will also press "Enter" to move to the next line automatically. - c.
+Repeat this process for each of the locations/sub-locations your chemicals are located in.

+- d.
+Email the chemical inventory team (cheminv@ehrs.upenn.edu) your document as an attachment. - 3.
+The chemical inventory team will then process your request and let you know when it's complete.